viswanathct/kart/ReadMe.md

 * A lot of assumptions are made, like, by default, time being persisted in UTC and displayed in local time.

 * Though REST is the default mode of HTTP communication, other methods like RPC too could be used.

+* Data can live anywhere, they would be pulled on need.

 Decisions
 ---------